sephbin/obsidian/Lady Cassandra.md

 _She shrieks with ecstasy!_

 Lady Cassandra: We are graced with a higher precense.

-Child, you curry the
+_You see the medium looking directly into the eyes of a young lady in front of her, one of Mavis' friends._

+Lady Cassandra: Child!
+You walk in the light of a mighty angel.
+We are all blessed.

 _She pauses again, her breathing heavy, eyes darting around as if seeing something unseen by others._

+	Make a POW roll.

+_In the dim lighting, amidst the incesense smoke, you make out a ghostly structure swaying above the medium and the girl.
+They are almost impossible to see, ropy zephyrs limned in smoke, cascading from the ceiling.
+For a moment the two remind you of tangled marionettes. _

-Lady Cassandra: (whispering urgently) I see...
-I see a place of confusion, a labyrinth of thoughts.
-Mavis... she is trapped within her own mind.
-Her cries echo in the silence, unheard, unanswered.
+Lady Cassandra: I see...
+I see a place of confusion, a chaotic labyrinth.
+Mavis... she is trapped.
+Her cries echo in the silence of cacophony, unheard, unanswered.

 _She draws faster, the lines forming unsettling shapes and symbols.
 The air grows heavy with an oppressive silence._

 Lady Cassandra: (voice trembling) Guardian, reveal to us the protector.
 Show us the light that shields her.
 We must know, we must see.

 _The final strokes of the drawing come in a frenzied rush.
-Cassandra steps back, revealing a disturbing, abstract depiction of a figure surrounded by swirling, chaotic lines, a serene presence hovering above._
+Cassandra steps back, revealing a disturbing, abstract depiction of a figure surrounded by swirling, chaotic lines, a serene abstract looping infinity hovering above._

 Lady Cassandra: (whispering) There... there he is.
 Raphael, the angel that guards her, the light that shields her.
 Mavis is in peril, but she is not alone.